 A list of available modules can be found here.

 Make your required changes to the module and commit them to your branch.
 Ensure that any tests complete successfully and have the Cloud Platform team review your changes.

 We use Semantic Versioning to track the version of the module.
 Bump the tag version when changes are merged to main, using the command:

 git tag -a 0.1.0 -m "Release version 0.1.0" git push --tags

 You’ll need to manually create a new release on GitHub.

 Upgrading a user component in environments

-The [cloud-platform-environments] repository contains the namespaces for all production and non-production environments.
+The cloud-platform-environments-repo repository contains the namespaces for all production and non-production environments.
 All namespaces should contain the latest version of the modules you’ve changed.
-This is tricky to do manually, so we recommend using the [cloud-platform-cli] tool.
+This is tricky to do manually, so we recommend using the cloud-platform-cli tool.

-Clone the [cloud-platform-environments] repository branch off main.
+Clone the repository and branch off main.
 Run the following command:

 cloud-platform environments bump-module --module <module-name> --module-version <version>